Janpot/i18n-test/README.md

 * Supports interpolation of components
 * Safe: relies on react escaping
 * Missing/invalid tags caught at compile time
+* Since these are react components, it's possible to add extra behaviour to them for our translation tooling, like a debug mode, or maybe even live editing

 ### disadvantages:
-* very naive `sprinf` parser.
+* Very naive `sprinf` parser.
 It only recognozes `%(...)s` for now
-* Ugly component names.
-We can make this naming configurable.
-But we're a bit limited by how tree shaking works.
-I wish something like `import { some_tag, some_other_tag } as I18n from 'i18n'` was possible.
+* Extra compile time, needs optimization
-* need to rebuild when translations change in production
+* Need to rebuild when translations change in production